styx7659/excel2json/README.md

 * Copyright (C) 2016 by WooJun Shim woojun.shim@gmail.com
 * Korean description available in http://nvidian7.github.io
  * Sorry for poor english description ;(
-* excel2json is tool that generates JSON files from well-formed excel datas
+* excel2json is tool for generating JSON files from well-formed excel data

 ## Purpose
-* Determining how to represents game data is the biggest factor of development
+* How to represent game data is the biggest part when you develop some game
  * Generally, designers wants to manage data in excel
- * Programmer wants to text-based, hierarchical structured data (e.g. JSON, XML)
+ * Programmers want to dear with text-based, hierarchical structured data (e.g. JSON, XML)
 * excel2json can be easily generate JSON files from excel data

 ## Features
-* Automatic search source excel files on directory located excel2json tool
+* Auto-search source Excel files in same directory
-* .json file generates per workbook's sheet (filename is same as sheet name)
+* JSON file generated per workbook's sheet (JSON filename would be same with Excel sheet name)
  * Sheet name must be prefixed '!' mark (see example.xlsx)
- * Not prefixed sheet will be ignored
+ * Not-prefixed sheet will be ignored
-* Supports generating complex tree hierarchy JSON model
+* Supports complex hierarchy JSON model
- * Object in Objects, Array in Objects, Objects in Array all of cases that JSON represents
+ * Object in Objects, Array in Objects, Objects in Array all of cases that JSON can represents
  * N-depth hierarchy ( as you want to )
 * Excel formula evaluatation supports
 * Using cell merge feature to represents Object or Array's scope
 * Pretty printed JSON output
-* Maintain property order in JSON which defined excel data
+* It will preserve the order of properties written in Excel file

-## How to define JSON scheme in xls files
+## How to define JSON scheme in xls file

 * Please see sample.xlsx and commited json files :)
-* If you are familiar with JSON-structure will soon be able to understand
+* You can understand more easily If you ar familiar with JSON-structure

 ## Usage